apiscognos/data-analysis-project/README.md

 Sales performance scales naturally with city size, yet **average customer ratings remain consistent across all locations**, indicating stable product and service quality.

 This operational consistency represents a competitive advantage.

-**Recommendation:** Leverage brand stability to expand more aggressively into **mid-sized cities**, where growth potential is strong and competitive pressure may be lower.

 *(Dashboard visualization to be inserted below)*